igorules/todo-list/README.md

 # todo-list
-Aplicação de uma ToDoList para web
+Aplicação To Do List para web